data-stepper/dotfiles/README.md

 Compton is a tool I use to make my windows transparent, it is installed by the installation script as an ubuntu package.

-### Neovim - the editor of choice!
+### Neovim - the editor of choice

 I use neovim, also installed as an ubuntu package.
 With neovim I use mainly the following plugins to assist coding or writing latex documents:

 # TODO List

-- [ ] Installation script installs lf file manager
+- [x] Installation script installs lf file manager
-- [ ] Installation script installs vim-plug
+- [x] Installation script installs vim-plug
 - [ ] Finish README.MD
 - [ ] Find a way to do full disk encryption on arch linux